Frequently Asked Questions about Solar Air Heating

 What is a solar air heater?: Where a PV solar panel generates electricity, a Arctica solar air heater generates hot air for spacing heating applications.

 How does it work?: Sunlight enters the heater and is absorbed by a special metal panel.
 An optimized thermal exchange system uses heat captured by the absorber to heat incoming air and then delivers the air to the use space.
-The 1500 series heater uses a PV panel to operate the circulation fan, and is controlled automatically with a thermostat and temperature switch.
+With the PV Fan Kit, the heater uses a PV panel to operate the circulation fan, and is controlled automatically with a thermostat and temperature switch.

-Do I have to plug it in?: In the 1500 Series, No. The heater provides its own power for air circulation via the PV panel.
+Do I have to plug it in?: If you purchase the heater with the PV Fan Kit, then No. The heater provides its own power for air circulation via the PV panel.
 It is powered directly from the PV panel.
+If you purchase without the PV Fan kit, then you'll have to blow air into the heater with your own equipment, such as a variable speed inline blower.

 Does it have a thermostat?: The heater ships with a heat-only thermostat, however it can work without a thermostat as well by just twisting the thermostat wire leads together on the intake wire harness.

-How does it ship, and how much does it weigh?: Heaters ship freight on a pallet, up to 10x heaters / pallet.
+How does it ship, and how much does it weigh?: The 1500, 2000 and 4000 heaters ship freight on a pallet, up to 10x heaters / pallet.
+The 750 heaters and DIY kits ship UPS ground or UPS international.

-Is it hard to install?: It is designed to install just like a PV electric panel by DIYers or solar installers.
+Is it hard to install?: It is designed to install like a PV electric panel by DIYers, solar installers, handymen or contractors.
 It does require routing of air ducting, so it is best to locate the heater as close to the point of use as possible.
 Please review the owners manuals which are linked on the heater product pages.